spatie/laravel-pdf/docs/advanced-usage/creating-pdfs-with-multiple-pages.md

 weight: 2
 ---

-This packages offers a couple of Blade directives to help you create PDFs with multiple pages.
+This package offers a couple of Blade directives to help you create PDFs with multiple pages.

 ## Setting a page break